Important information and who we are

 Your legal rights

-Under certain circumstances, you have legal rights under GDPR in relation to your personal data which are known as data subject rights.
-Those rights are:
+Under certain circumstances, you have legal rights under the General Data Protection Regulation (Regulation (EU) 2016/679) (‘EU GDPR’) or the EU GDPR as amended by the Data Protection Act 2018 (‘UK GDPR’) in relation to your personal data.
+These are known as data subject rights.

-● The right to object to use of your personal data.
+- The right to object to the use of your personal data.

 Where you seek to exercise any of your data subject rights, we may need to request specific information from you to help us confirm your identity and establish your right to exercise such rights.
 This is a security measure to ensure that your personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to exercise your data subject rights to speed up our response.